vsb-data/swc_2024/docs/index.md

 - To investigate the impact of real-time emotional state feedback on the e-learning process in the financial domain.
 - To understand how emotional state feedback affects decision-making in stock investment scenarios.
 - To identify the key variables that influence the learning process in the financial domain.

-#### Motivation/Urgency

-- to educate and increase financial literacy and decision-making skills in the general population
-- to address the emotional aspect of decision-making, which is often overlooked in traditional financial education
-- to provide personalized learning experiences based on real-time emotional feedback to improve learning outcomes
-- to gather consensed data on correlations between emotional states and decision-making in various financial scenarios among different investor typologies for future research

 #### Target Audience